eafit-apolo/apolo-users/docs/source/software/applications/repet/repet-2.5/index.rst

 REPET's main pipelines are TEdenovo and TEannot.
 Each of them has it's specific guidelines and dependencies.
 REPET provides vast documentation for this pipelines: https://urgi.versailles.inra.fr/Tools/REPET/TEdenovo-tuto, https://urgi.versailles.inra.fr/Tools/REPET/TEannot-tuto.

 REPET implements a module for using resource managers such as :ref:`SLURM <slurm-index>` or TORQUE.
-REPET will use this module to send jobs to a queue.
+It will use this module to send jobs to a queue.
 In order to manage SBATCH parameters you will have to edit the configuration file for the pipeline you are using (e.g. TEdenovo.cfg).
 Each job has it's own parameters, which can be specified as follows:

 .. code-block:: yaml